iotaledger/chronicle.rs/chronicle-common/README.md

 ## About

-Chronicle-Common crate is associated with Chronicle framework, which contains macros and traits to build actors and applications in chronicle-runtime engine.
+Chronicle-Common crate is associated with Chronicle framework, which contains macros and traits to build actors and applications in Chronicle runtime engine.

 ## Supporting the project